- CEMC Home

 The CCC is written in February.
 The CCO is invitation only and written in May.
 See details for current year.

-Schools that have not registered for previous contests are encouraged to participate.
+Schools that have not registered for previous contests are encouraged to participate, and can start by filling out a New School Application form.

 We encourage students to prepare.
 Places to begin include: